 • It creates visibility into what we will be looking to automate

-We go through a generative process in creating the roadmap, creating more value for customers in the process.
-Xodiac’s approach to creating powerful, dynamic roadmaps takes a risk-based approach to prioritize activities.
-A roadmap is not a static object.
 It is a generative tool we can use to create discussion and, ultimately, alignment across those responsible for governance and those responsible for delivery.
 By creating conversation around the purpose of the controls and how they are to be satisfied, we create a common understanding of what needs to happen to ensure safety in our pipelines.

-We use another tool to clarify conversation across different areas: package the controls into an easy to remember mnemonic.
-I use the acronym TACO for this, standing for Traceability, Access, Compliance and Operations.
+We use another tool to clarify conversation across different areas: package the controls into an easy-to-remember mnemonic.
+I use the acronym TACO for this, standing for Traceability, Access, Compliance, and Operations.
 This can become a useful reminder to teams to check they’ve taken care of all the necessary controls.

 These actions will help alleviate some of the immediate pain as you look to accelerate your delivery practices.
 To make further progress, look at realigning your governance teams to your delivery teams as an effective way of moving forward.
 Value Stream Mapping can be useful in identifying how this is best accomplished.